Cloudera Impala Requirements

 - Download the MySQL connector or the PostgreSQL connector and place it in the /usr/share/java/ directory.

-- Use the appropriate command line tool for your database to create the Hive metastore database.
+- Use the appropriate command line tool for your database to create the metastore database.

 - Modify hive-site.xml to include information matching your particular database: its URL, user name, and password.
-You will move the hive-site.xml file to the Impala Configuration Directory later in the Impala installation process.
+You will copy the hive-site.xml file to the Impala Configuration Directory later in the Impala installation process.

 Although Impala is primarily written in C++, it does use Java to communicate with various Hadoop components: